joliver/docpile-gui/README.md

 This runs the app locally on a development server with live reloading.
 To generate a production build use `npm run build`.

-_Currently in progress: adding date/time support, adding file preview functionality, improving visual cohesion, improving upload experience.
-File upload has basic functionality, with file preview currently being debugged.
+_Currently in progress: fixing date/time support and file preview functionality for file upload.
+All user experience shows improved visual cohesion and transitions.
+Basic file upload functionality is supported, with date/time support and file preview functionality currently being debugged.
 Interactive list views are fully supported for documents, soon to be available for tags as well._

 ### Elements